cloudpassage/halo-sqs-connector/README.md

 operation outside a containerized environment.
 All configuration settings are consumed via environment variables.

-Important note: This tool has two operating modes, `push` and `pop`.
-Pushing scans or events to SQS does not place the raw scan or event json onto the queue.
+Important note: This tool has two operating modes, `send` and `receive`.
+Sending scans or events to SQS does not place the raw scan or event json onto the queue.
 Instead, messages are gzipped and base64-encoded before being placed in SQS.
 This is necessary as the size of some Halo scan results can exceed the maximum message size allowed by SQS.
-The tool's `pop` mode is most useful as an example of how to remove and reconstitute messages from the queue.
-For the sake of convenience, the `app/pushpop/utility.py` file contains the class methods `pack_message()` and `unpack_message()`, which are used in by the tool to pack and unpack messages before and after queueing, and can easily be repurposed by your own integration code.
+The tool's `receive` mode is most useful as an example of how to remove and reconstitute messages from the queue.
+For the sake of convenience, the `app/halosqs/utility.py` file contains the class methods `pack_message()` and `unpack_message()`, which are used in by the tool to pack and unpack messages before and after queueing, and can easily be repurposed by your own integration code.
 All functionality implemented by the Utility class (located in `utility.py`) uses only Python built-ins; no external libraries are required.